Crawler comes with a set of debugging tools. The Path Explorer is one of these tools.

 Identifying websites and paths with numerous errors

-- Website errors: Some HTTP codes, wrong content type, network error, timeout, etc.
+- Website errors: Some HTTP codes, wrong Content-Type header, network error, timeout, and so on.

 - Contact the team responsible for the website and ask them to investigate the recurring errors